GeoinformationSystems/climatecharts/README.md

 Access the website through a normal Web Browser through port 80 (default port so it can be omitted):
   http://localhost/climatecharts/

+If you get the 403 error (Permission denied), that can have several causes.
+It is most likely a permission problem.
+It is important to note that when Apache follows symlinks, the path must be accessible all the way down by the calling user.
+This means you need execute access in the folder you are linking and the parent folders above it: chmod o+x /home/$USER /home/$USER/Projects /home/$USER/Projects/ClimateCharts /home/$USER/Projects/ClimateCharts/climatecharts

 ## Setup of the Server-side Applications